LIS Medical and Healthcare

 - Analytical phase

-In the pre-analytical phase, LIS facilitates test ordering, specimen collection, and processing.
+In the pre-analytical phase, the LIS facilitates test ordering, specimen collection, and processing.

-This stage involves routing of specimens to the appropriate analyzers for data processing and the generation of results, facilitated by a LIS.
+This stage involves routing of specimens to the appropriate analyzers for data processing and the generation of results, facilitated by the LIS.

 The post-analytic phase involves result transmission, generation of reports, critical value identification, and documentation.

 The healthcare sector is growing rapidly as countries around the world focus on providing better services to their citizens.
 As a result, hospitals and clinics are demanding more sophisticated tools to better manage their processes.
-The medical laboratory information system helps labs support these hospitals and clinics by increasing efficiency, reducing costs, and improving patient care.
+That's where a laboratory information management system comes in.
+The LIS system helps labs support these hospitals and clinics by increasing efficiency, reducing costs, and improving patient care.

 We understand medical laboratories are an essential part of the healthcare industry.
 For this reason, laboratory managers need to be able to use advanced technology to analyze samples to provide critical information to doctors and other medical professionals.

 A laboratory information system is an essential software service that keeps the daily work of a laboratory running with speed and efficiency and with a significantly reduced risk of human error.
-Modern medical labs and health centers have embraced LIS technology, and we are here to help them successfully transition into a comprehensive, infinitely configurable, and highly integrated system.
+Modern medical labs and health centers have embraced LIS software technology, and we are here to help them successfully transition into a comprehensive, highly configurable, and highly integrated LIS system.